Bulat-Ziganshin/FA/Lua-code.md

 Also note that `compression_methods` contains compressor sequence strings like "exe+lzma:1g", for processing with getters and setters you need to split them into individual methods with `split_method` and then combine back with `join_method`.

-These functions are enough to implement options -lc, -ld, -md, -mm, -ms. You can learn how to deal with compression method looking at [[-mc implementation|0.11/Builtin-Lua-option-definitions.md]].
+These functions are enough to implement options -lc, -ld, -md, -mm, -ms. You can learn how to deal with compression method looking at [-mc implementation](0.11/Builtin-Lua-option-definitions.md).

 <a name="events"/>